 John Sheepshanks collected contemporary art.
 In 1837, he gave 233 paintings and 289 drawings, to found a “National Gallery of British Art”.

-Half the paintings in the gallery come from his collection.
-Most are British, but there are a few continental paintings.
+Thus, half the paintings in the gallery come from his collection.
+Most are British, but there are also a few continental paintings.

-Sheepshanks and other serious collectors bought from the annual exhibitions at the Royal Academy.
-There, they packed the paintings closely to accommodate as many as possible.
+Sheepshanks and other serious collectors bought from the annual exhibitions at the Royal Academy, where they packed the paintings closely to accommodate as many as possible.

-Similarly, the paintings in the museum give an impression of a 19th century exhibition.
+Similarly, the paintings in the museum give an impression of the 19th century exhibition.

 PAINTINGS IN THE SHEEPSHANKS COLLECTION

 Eastlake lived in Rome from 1816 to 1830.
-The reverse of the painting, exhibited at the Royal Academy in 1831, bears his inscription: “Nina Ranieri, a young peasant woman of the Roman State, while kneeling before a chapel of the Madonna was bit by a viper: she sank into a lethargy in a short time and died two days after”.
+The reverse of the painting bears his inscription: “Nina Ranieri, a young peasant woman of the Roman State, while kneeling before a chapel of the Madonna was bit by a viper: she sank into a lethargy in a short time and died two days after”.

 The tarantella is a folk dance characterised by light, quick hops and turns.
 Uwins lived in Italy from 1842 to 1831 and specialised in peasant scenes.

-His niece was the model for the child and the Gulf of Salerno is in the background.
+His niece was the model for the child and you can also see the Gulf of Salerno is in the background.

-One critic found the painting, exhibited at the Royal Academy in 1842, “highly successful in character”, but another remarked on its stale subject matter.
+One critic found the painting “highly successful in character”, but another remarked on its stale subject matter.

 Some critics interpreted the subject as a young woman silencing her companion’s flute to listen to the caged bird.
-Others saw it as the bird out-performing the musician.
+However, others saw it as the bird out-performing the musician.